 Demolition work is to be carried out in accordance with Australian Standard AS2601: The demolition of structures (AS 2601).
-If the work is not covered by or included in AS 2601, the work must be done in a manner acceptable to the WorkSafe Western Australia Commissioner.
-As compliance with AS 2601 is mandatory, the detail of AS 2601 is not repeated in the Regulations or these Guidelines.
+If the work is not covered by or included in AS 2601, the work must be done in a manner acceptable to the WorkSafe Western Australia Commissioner (the Regulator).
+As compliance with AS 2601 is mandatory, the detail of AS 2601 is not repeated in the Regulations or this web page.
 However, the content and safety and health issues covered in the AS 2601 are summarised below.

 AS 2601 The demolition of structures:

 - sets out requirements for the planned demolition of buildings and certain other structures so that the risk of injury to workers, other site personnel and the public, and the risk of damage to adjacent property and the immediate environment is minimised;